Running Clubs for a Healthier Community

 There is a myriad of races whose sole purpose is to raise money for different charities and social actions.
 Many for-profit races have teams of racers that run for a specific charity or group.
 This is can be a huge motivator if it is a cause near and dear to your heart.
 It is a win-win because the charity is getting donations and the runner is getting in a healthy run.
 As the teams run through the streets and down the roads, they are bringing awareness of their charity or group to spectators.

 KIDS RUNNING CLUBS

-If you are a runner and you enjoy working with children, you can set up a kids’ running club in your community.
+If you are a runner and enjoy working with children, you can set up a kids’ running club in your community.
 This could be especially useful for the middle school and high school ages because they often don’t have an outlet for their energy or may not have supervision after school and during the summer.
 Holding a weekly run at a school track or local park can give them somewhere to go and give them a sense of belonging.
 Nothing says come be a part of something like a sport that anyone can try.